LunatiqueCoder/luna/README.md

 Start Metro Bundler.

 ### `npm run android`

 Launches the app for Android in debug mode.
 ## ⚠️ DANGER ZONE ⚠️
 > ⚠️ [Please be sure your environment is set up correctly for React Native CLI.](https://reactnative.dev/docs/environment-setup)
+- ### Work in progress
+🚧 This template is currently under development, but we consider it stable for Android and Web.
 - ### No IOS support

-This project was configured for Android and Web only.
-There is no support for IOS yet.
+This template was configured for Android and Web only.
+Even though it might work, we don't guarantee that because there is no support for IOS yet.

 - ### React Native CLI
 This template only works with the new CLI.
 Make sure you have uninstalled the legacy `react-native-cli` first (`npm uninstall -g react-native-cli`) for the below command to work.
 If you wish to not use npx, you can also install the new CLI globally (`npm i -g @react-native-community/cli` or `yarn global add @react-native-community/cli`).